I like to imagine that my curiosity towards painting and sculpture results in coherent artifacts of integrity that are intuitively accessible.

 Larry Graeber is best known for his intuitively executed organic oil-on-canvas paintings.
 He also practices a moderate scale sculptural endeavor that employs studio and shop refuse, wood, paint, etc., and the production of two-dimensional foam board, foil tape, etc. constructions.
 In support of these fundamental practices he regularly addresses fleeting forays in works on paper of assorted techniques.

-Being intrigued by scale, Graeber deliberately works back and forth from work of one size to another resulting in paintings as small as 18 x 20” and other paintings as large as 77 x 66”, a trend holding true for his sculpture and foam board pieces as well.
+Being intrigued by scale, Graeber deliberately works back and forth from work of one size to another resulting in paintings as small as 18 x 18” and other paintings as large as 77 x 66”.

 Graeber sees himself as a product of the postmodern era, having no regard for grand theories or idealistic principles but rather sees life through a pluralistic lens.
 He is persuaded that all branches of knowledge are multi-disciplinary, and that culture is a fabric of global influences.